marwan116/blog/pages/posts/flaky_tests.md

     assert datetime.date.today().year >= 2000
 ```

 In this example, we have a service that returns the current time.
-We have a test that
-checks if the current time is in the 90s.
-We also have another test that checks if the
-current time is in the 21st century.
+We have a test that checks if the current time is in the 90s.
+We also have another test that checks if the current time is in the 21st century.

 The test `test_we_are_back_in_the_90s` introduces the flakiness because it incorrectly monkey-patches `datetime.date` to return January 1st 1990.
 This monkey-patching is not properly cleaned up after the test is run.
 As such, the test `test_we_are_in_the_21st_century` will fail because it will be run after the first test and it will be run in the 90s.

 How is this flaky you might ask - if a developer runs this on their machine shouldn't they immediately get an error and fix it?
 Well, not necessarily.

 - The two tests might be in separate files and the developer might have not run the entire test suite locally (understandable for large test suites).
-- The CI pipeline might be using a plugin like `pytest-randomly` to introduce randomness in the order of tests or a plugin like `pytest-xdist` to parallelize the test runs.
-This means that the tests might not be run in the same order they are parsed by the test runner.
+- If `test_we_are_in_the_21st_century` is run before `test_we_are_back_in_the_90s`, it will pass.
+This is because the monkey-patching is not yet in effect.

 To fix this, we can use `unittest.mock` to achieve the same effect.